meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Remove Theme JS

-This parameter removes theme Javascript files from output.
+This parameter removes theme JavaScript files from output.
 Be aware, this might crash the page output if the theme has JS output on the head section.

-Enable this option if you want to remove theme Javascript files, on necessary cases such as conflicts between theme and FullPage.
+Enable this option if you want to remove theme JavaScript files, on necessary cases such as conflicts between theme and FullPage.
 Enabling this option is not recommended on production environments, and is used for debugging purposes.

 ### Remove JS

-This parameter removes specified Javascript file from output.
+This parameter removes specified JavaScript file from output.
 Be aware, this might crash the page output.
-Write javascript names with comma in between.
+Write JavaScript names with comma in between.

 ## FAQ